jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 * Year 1 observations contain the 3 most published sectors in the dataset; only 2% of sector 1 stars are unpublished verified variable stars, while sectors 13 and 4 have 4% and 5% respectively.
 * While there are more unpublished stars within this data, their are fewer unpublished stars when compared to year 2 proportionally.
 * A significant percentage of stars within Year 1 observations–almost 10%–were not attributed a useful spectral designation.
+* Year 1 observations, the southern hemisphere of TESS' field of view, has more confirmed variable stars than year 2: 48K.
 <br/><br/>

 **1b.
 Slicing by Year: _Year 2_**